Fighting the Fever

 “People say if you haven’t had malaria, you’re not a true Sierra Leonean.
 We are a network of citizen reporters in Sierra Leone who have spent the last year gathering stories from people affected by malaria in all walks of life.
 These films chart how the stories of our lives here – of school days, love, work and parenthood – are wrapped up in the story of this dangerous killer.”

 We made a series of films, each narrated by members of our reporting network in Sierra Leone.
 The films chart the economic impacts of malaria for those who are forced to miss work, the devastating threat malaria poses on mothers and fathers, and the heroic efforts of frontline health workers.
 As part of this project we made a documentary called the Night Shift for the BBC (see below), a multimedia feature for the Telegraph and a web-documentary for the New Internationalist.
+In Kamakwie, we co-produced a film following the only doctor on the malaria ward for 24 hours with BBC Africa.

 We trained over 40 reporters from malaria-affected communities around Sierra Leone to document the daily impact of life with malaria.
 We developed a series of stories remotely via SMS and audio and ran ‘story-dive’ workshops with our reporters before working with them to narrate this series of five films.
 Our team produced and directed the films whilst the reporters identified stories, negotiated access, led the interviews and narrated the films.